JesseBrown1980/AI-healthCare-project/README.md

 - Use `ANALYSIS_HISTORY_LIMIT` to cap how many recent analyses are retained in memory (default: 200).
 Older entries are dropped automatically to keep memory bounded for long-running processes.
 - Call `POST /api/v1/cache/clear` to flush both the in-memory analysis history and the patient dashboard summary cache.
 This is useful after load tests or when refreshing demo data without restarting the service.
+- Set `ANALYSIS_CACHE_TTL_SECONDS` (default: 300) to reuse completed analyses for a short window and de-duplicate concurrent requests for the same patient/specialty combination.
+This reduces repeated FHIR/LLM calls during dashboard refreshes without introducing a full job queue.
 - For horizontal scaling or Kubernetes deployments, move these caches to a shared store (database, Redis, etc.) so state is consistent across processes.
 The current single-process cache is intended for local and demo use.

 ---